wailord284/Alexs-Arch-Installer/README.md

 ```
 The user will now be prompted to supply basic information such as hostname, username, password, timezone, disk to install to, disk encryption and full disk wipe.
 Each option has a "default" which can be used by pressing enter without entering any text.
 Make sure to press space before pressing enter on options that require selecting something from a list.
 # Features! (in no particular order)
-- Works with both UEFI (64 and 32 bit) and BIOS!
+- Works with both UEFI (64 and 32 bit) and Legacy BIOS
 - Automatic detection for Intel, AMD and NVidia graphics
 - Automatically detect if running in VirtualBox, KVM or VMware and install appropriate guest additions
 - Optional disk encryption for the main root partition (SHA512, Luks2, 3 second iteration time)